AndreeaSofia/BEng-Information-Engineering/Semester 4/Mandatory-Core/Digital Electronics/README.md

 # Course Overview

 - This README provides a detailed outline of the topics covered in the **Digital Electronics** course during the fourth semester of my BEng in _Information Engineering_.
 This outline is designed to facilitate quick identification of relevant weeks for specific topics, especially when engaging with lab work or other course materials.
-- This course covers key topics concerning **Digital Electronics**, including **Introduction to Digital Electronics** (number systems and codes, digital electronic signals and switches, basic logic gates), **Combinatorial Logic** (Boolean algebra and reduction techniques, arithmetic operations and circuits, data control structures), **Logic Design and Flip-Flops** (logic families, various types of flip-flops and registers), **Sequential Logic and Timers** (counter circuits, shift registers, multivibrators, and timers), and **Real-World Interfacing** (analog-to-digital, digital-to-analog, signals and signal conditioning).
+- This course covers key topics concerning **Digital Electronics**, including **Introduction to Digital Electronics** (number systems and codes, digital electronic signals and switches, basic logic gates), **Combinatorial Logic** (Boolean algebra and reduction techniques, arithmetic operations and circuits, data control structures), **Logic Design and Flip-Flops** (logic families, various types of flip-flops and registers), **Sequential Logic and Timers** (counter circuits, shift registers, multivibrators, and timers), **Real-World Interfacing** (analog-to-digital, digital-to-analog, signals and signal conditioning), and more.

 ## Languages.
 Frameworks.
 Software tools